National Eligibility Test (NET)-Quick Overview

 Eligibility for UGC NET 2018

-- Regarding the minimum % of marks for the General category UGC NET candidates, it is 55% (no rounding off allowed).
-They must have a Master’s Degree OR a degree of equivalent examination.
+- Regarding the minimum % of marks for the General category UGC NET 2018 candidates, it is 55% (no rounding off allowed).
+They must have a Master’s Degree OR a degree in equivalent examination.
 This degree or its equivalent must be recognized by UGC.

 - UGC NET aspirants who haven’t yet completed their Master’s Degree (are in the final year of the course) and are pursuing it, can also give the UGC NET exam.
-Also, similar UGC NET candidates as above whose results are awaited and whose final PG exams have been delayed, are also eligible.
+Also, the UGC NET 2018 authorities have allowed the eligibility for the similar candidates as above.
+These are the candidates whose results are awaited and whose final PG exams have been delayed.
 Though, it is quite meaningful to remind that such candidates’ admissions will be strictly provisional.
-They will be awarded the fellowship and the professorship, only after they complete the course of Master’s Degree.
-Such UGC NET candidates are amply provided the time-limit of 2years (from the date of the result-declaration) to do it.
+UGC will award the fellowship and the professorship, only after they complete the course of Master’s Degree.
+Such UGC NET 2018 candidates are amply provided the time-limit of 2years (from the date of the result-declaration) to do it.

-- UGC NET candidates belonging to the third gender (transgenders, in other words) are also entitled to get discounts.
+- UGC NET 2018 authorities have also entitled the candidates belonging to the third gender (transgenders, in other words) to get discounts.
 They get same discounts in fee, age and the criteria regarding qualification for the NET exam (JRF and AP), as the candidates of the reserved categories avail.
 Furthermore, the subject wise cut-offs for this category should be the lowest among those for SC/ST/PwD/OBC –NCL categories in the corresponding subject.

 Some More Guidelines over Eligibility

-- The UGC NET authorities suggest the NET aspirants appear in their “post-graduation” subject only.
-This doesn’t mean that the UGC NET candidates who don’t find “their” subject, can’t apply for the exam.
-They certainly can do it by appearing in the “related” subject of “the subject” of their post-graduation.
+- UGC NET authorities suggest the NET aspirants appear in their “post-graduation” subject only.
+This doesn’t mean that UGC NET 2018 candidates who don’t find “their” subject, can’t apply for the exam.
+They certainly can do it by appearing in the “related subject ” of “the subject” of their post-graduation.

-- Also, CBSE greatly discourages the UGC NET candidates from sending their “eligibility” documents/certificates.
-Similarly, it doesn’t demand the printouts of their filled application forms (Confirmation Page).
-However, the candidates, in their own interest, must satisfy themselves about their eligibility for the Test.
+- Also, CBSE greatly discourages UGC NET 2018 candidates from sending their “eligibility” documents/certificates.
+Similarly, it doesn’t demand printouts of their filled application forms (Confirmation Page).
+However, UGC NET 2018 candidates, in their own interest, must satisfy themselves about their eligibility for the Test.
 If CBSE finds any ineligibility at any stage, it may cancel the candidature of the candidate.
-Legal action may also be taken against such a UGC NET candidate.
+Legal action may also be taken against such a UGC NET 2018 candidate.

 Age Limit and Relaxation for UGC NET

-Similarly, a discount of 5 years is provided to the UGC NET candidates who have served the armed forces.
+- Similarly, a discount of 5 years is provided to the UGC NET candidates who have served the armed forces.
 But this facility is directly proportional to the period of their service.
-Also, the length of the service of such candidates is counted for up to the first day of the month of UGC NET examination.
+Also, the length of the service of such UGC NET 2018 candidates is counted for up to the first day of the month of UGC NET examination.

 Hence, concludingly, it can be said that the UGC NET authorities provide a reduction in age from 3 up to a maximum of 5 years, on the above-mentioned grounds.